vmware-archive/AndroidIntelliJStarter/README.md

 - `script/gp` -- "Git Pull" script.
 This pulls and rebases your project and robolectric.
 - `script/gpp` -- "Git Pull Push" script.
 Same as script/gp but also runs all tests in robolectric. and your project.
 If they pass it will `git push`.
-- `script/project_setup [YourProject]` -- changes this project from being configured for AndroidIntelliJStarter to YourProject, including a creating a new local git repo if desired.
+- `script/project_setup [YourProject] [path_to_your_project_repo]` -- Copies AndroidIntelliJStarter into a project
+git repo, and gives the project a name of [YourProject].
 - `script/set_package` -- Change the Java package from the default to the provided package name.
 - `script/init_git_repo` -- create a new local git repository.
 Existing `.git` directory safely moved to `.git.bak`.

 ## ant
-In addition to the build-in Android `ant` tasks you will likely use the following additions often.
+In addition to the built-in Android `ant` tasks you will likely use the following additions often.
 You can chain them, such as `ant clean test`.
-Edit `build.xml` at will.
-In addition to the
+Feel free to edit `build.xml` to fit your needs.

-- `ant clean` -- deletes up all output dirs
+- `ant clean` -- deletes all output dirs
 - `ant test` -- executes the project tests

 ## Open Source Robolectric
 Robolectric is open source and it continuously improves.
 We recommend that your project fork robolectric.
 By forking you have the freedom to choose when (if ever) to update to later versions of robolectric, make changes to your fork as needed, and contribute those changes back to pivotal/robolectric using the official github pull-request workflow.

 ### Merging in pivotal/robolectric
 The official Github workflow (http://help.github.com/fork-a-repo/) details how to merge another repo's code into your own fork, such as merging pivotal/robolectric into yourproject/robolectric:

 Do the following once per machine: